publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schVIII/ptD/m__us_usc_t6_s395.md

     (a) __In general__

-        The Secretary may not enter into any contract with a foreign incorporated entity which is treated as an inverted domestic corporation under subsection (b) of this section, or any subsidiary of such an entity.
+        The Secretary may not enter into any contract with a foreign incorporated entity which is treated as an inverted domestic corporation under subsection (b), or any subsidiary of such an entity.

     (b) __Inverted domestic corporation__